ADGEfficiency/dsr-rl/notes/markdown/8_sota.md

 Our brain learns abstract representations of spatial and temporal infomation.
 Evidence also suggests that perception itself is governed by an internal prediction of the future, using our mental models.

-This predictive model can be used to perform fast reflexive behaviours when we face danger
+This predictive model can be used to perform fast reflexive behaviours when we face danger.

 ### The agent

-Solves a car racing task that hasn't been solved using traditional methods
+Solves a car racing task that previously hadn't been solved.

-Uses a generative environment model to train an agent.
-Agent can be trained entirely within the 'dream environment', with the policy being transferred into the actual environment.
-Very cool!
+Unsupervised learning is used to train a generative environment model.
+This environment model is then used by the agent to learn a policy.
+Policy is then transferred back to the real environment.

+Key idea is **compression**

+- V compresses the dimensionality of the observation
+- M compresses the observation over time

 Agent has